markgw/uh-nlp2021/docs/week1/index.md

 False
 ```

-> Convince yourself that this works as you'd expect
+> Convince yourself that this works as you'd expect.

 ### Boolean Operators